mourner/flatbush/README.md

 Creates a Flatbush index that will hold a given number of items (`numItems`).
 Additionally accepts:

-- `nodeSize`: size of the tree node (`16` by default); experiment with different values for best performance.
+- `nodeSize`: size of the tree node (`16` by default); experiment with different values for best performance (increasing this value makes indexing faster and queries slower, and vise versa).
 - `ArrayType`: the array type used for coordinates storage (`Float64Array` by default);
 other types may be faster in certain cases (e.g. `Int32Array` when your data is integer).

 #### index.add(minX, minY, maxX, maxY)

 Adds a given rectangle to the index.
-Returns a zero-based, incremental number that represents the newly-added rectangle.
+Returns a zero-based, incremental number that represents the newly added rectangle.

 #### index.finish()